Skip to main content

 required

 External and Simkl IDs.
-Always carries simkl_id + slug. tmdb is near-universal; imdb appears on TV / movies, mal / anidb / anilist / kitsu on anime.
-Additional slug variants (letterslug, traktmslug, tvdbslug, mdlslug, …) may appear on items with those platform links — the response is permissive.
+Always carries simkl_id + slug. tmdb is near-universal; imdb / tvdb appear on TV and movies, mal / anidb / anilist / kitsu on anime.
+Additional slug variants (letterslug, traktmslug, tvdbslug, trakttvslug, mdlslug, jwtv, …) appear on titles with those platform links — the object is permissive, so read the keys you need and ignore the rest.

 object